wilsonmar/LoadRunner/gapi-lr-starter/README.md

  5. Create your own Google API account (if you haven't already).
  6. Paste keys from your Google account into the keys text file.
  7. Open this script within VuGen LoadRunner.
+ 8. Execute the script.

- 8. Double-click the scenario file within the Scenario folder.
+ 9. Double-click the Scenario1.lrs file within the Scenario folder.
+ 10. Change the Script folder to point to the path to this repo on your hard disk.
+ 11. Change the Results folder path.

 ## Files in this repo
 * <strong>.gitignore</strong> is used by the collaborators of this repo for git clients to automatically block some files from being updated to github.com.